-- The control good and the racket feels natural to hold and swing.
+- The control good and the racquet feels natural to hold and swing.

 - The only disadvantage is that it’s more brittle – the lightweight frame takes its toll.

 With HEAD Graphene Touch Speed Squash Racquet, you can feel the lightness of the racquet just by holding it for the first time.
 This racquet offers the combination of power and speed.
 Its body shape makes the racquet extremely aerodynamic and maneuverable so that you can retrieve balls close to the wall easier than ever before.
 This racquet us perfect for those looking for a bit more control might well favour the 16/17 stringing option.
 It features additional stiffness provided by HEAD’s Amplified Fibre Technology (AFP).
 It is extremely fast and powerful and guarantees exceptional touch and a solid feel during the most powerful strokes.